Spielberg Raves Over Anderson’s ‘One Battle After Another’ as Pynchon’s ‘Vineland’ Is About to Hit The Screens

 A Still from ‘One Battle After Another’ (Image: Warner Bros.
 Pictures)

-Anderson, meanwhile, was very candid about the adaptation’s messy birth.
-Thomas Pynchon’s ‘Vineland‘ isn’t the easiest novel to wrangle, and Anderson admitted he had to break his own heart by cutting and reshaping it, because of how the story unfolds.
-What survived was the father-daughter thread, because it is a story about revolution, regret, and family that struck him even more deeply once he became a parent himself.
-Layered into that core are the kind of sprawling, eccentric flourishes only PTA can stitch together without the seams showing for obvious reasons.
+Anderson, on the other hand, was incredibly open about the messy process of this adaptation.
+Thomas Pynchon’s ‘Vineland’ is no easy novel to pin down, and Anderson said he found himself having to break his own heart to cut and shape it for the story he wants to tell.
+But what emerged was the father-daughter arc, because it is a story about revolution, regret, and family that resonated with him even more after he’d become a father himself.
+At its base, that’s layered with the type of sprawling, offbeat detail only PTA could effectively weave together without it showing for the reasons that are obvious.

-The cast seems to have pushed Anderson’s vision even further.
-Leonardo DiCaprio, finally fulfilling his decades-long wish to work with the director, leads the charge as a washed-up radical searching for his missing daughter.
-Spielberg couldn’t resist poking fun at DiCaprio’s habit of rushing to the playback monitor after takes, as Anderson confirmed with a laugh, as per The Hollywood Reporter.
-Sean Penn, meanwhile, has delivered what Spielberg openly called his favorite Penn performance ever, which is a very high praise from someone who has seen it all.
-Benicio del Toro was brought in as a pinch hitter, and apparently showed up pretending to be unprepared and then flooded the set with his ideas.
+The cast seems to have taken Anderson’s vision even further.
+Leonardo DiCaprio, completing his lifelong dream of working with the director, takes the lead as a worn-out radical in search of his missing daughter.
+Spielberg could not resist making fun of DiCaprio’s tendency of rushing to the playback monitor after his takes, which Anderson confirmed with a laugh, as reported by The Hollywood Reporter.
+Sean Penn, on the other hand, has given Spielberg a performance that he declared was his all-time favorite Penn performance, which says a lot about someone who has witnessed it all.
+Benicio del Toro was called in as a pinch hitter, and it appears he arrived pretending to be unprepared, but was soon swamped at the set with his ideas.

 VistaVision Lives, Pynchon Returns, and Cinema Finds Its Pulse Again